ClementNerma/Rave/docs/books/hybrid.md

 About `%keys` and `%values`, their behaviour is a little special.
 They can be called automatically, when iterating the dictionary through a loop (we'll see that soon), or manually thanks to a function.

-Most of the time, custom dictionaries should always inherit from the `Dictionary` class (the same one that is used when using `#Dynamic` in a key/value association with IST).
+Most of the time, custom dictionaries should always inherit from the `Dictionary` class (the same one that is used when using `#growable` in a key/value association with IST).
 The syntax is the same as for classes:

 ```sn
 dict Custom<K, V> extends Dictionary<K, V> {